patnaikshekhar/LightningDesignSystemComponents/readme.md

 # Lightning Components for Lightning Design System

-## Under Development
+## Under Development - Alpha to be released April 30th 2016

 An open source library of [lightning components](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/) for the [Lightning Design System](http://www.lightningdesignsystem.com/).
-The purpose of this project is to create easy to use generic components that can be used in a Lightning Application.
+The purpose of this project is to create easy to use generic components that can be used in a lightning application.
 Since the Lightning Design System is still in-flux this is going to be a changing set of components.
+Pull request, feature requests and issues are most welcome.

 ## Installation